serifpersia/us144mkii/README.md

 ### Step 4: Install for Automatic Loading on Boot
 To make the driver load automatically every time you start your computer, follow these steps after you have successfully compiled it in Step 3.

+You can use build_install script to do automate this process just `sudo chmod +x build_install.sh` before you run it with `./build_install.sh` or just do it the manual way.

 1.  **Copy the compiled module to the kernel's extra modules directory.** This makes it available to system tools.
     ```bash
     sudo mkdir -p /lib/modules/$(uname -r)/extra/us144mkii